-Attention of the Conference is drawn to the following: Nothing
+Attention of the Conference was drawn to the following: Nothing

-• To approve the activities to be undertaken by the Conference in this programme element (See "Activities and means" section below).
+• The Conference approved the activities to be undertaken by the Conference in this programme element (See "Activities and means" section below).

-Eurostat: Task Force: MEDSTAT 13 - 14 September 2001

-Eurostat: Working Group: Statistical Co-operation with the Developing Countries 12 - 13 December 2001

-Eurostat: Working Group: Statistical Co-operation with the Developing Countries, 1 or 2 a year

-Eurostat: Task Force: MEDSTAT, twice a year in May and September .
+Eurostat: Task Force: MEDSTAT 13 - 14 September 2001 Eurostat: Working Group: Statistical Co-operation with the Developing Countries 12 - 13 December 2001 Eurostat: Working Group: Statistical Co-operation with the Developing Countries, 1 or 2 a year Eurostat: Task Force: MEDSTAT, twice a year in May and September .
 Eurostat: Working Group: The measurement of Poverty, once a year in April .

-Eurostat: Working Group PARIS21, once a year in May.

-Eurostat: Specialised Task Forces and Seminars

-OECD: PARIS21 - Regional Workshops worldwide

-OECD: PARIS21 - Annual Consortium meeting, 4-5 October 2001

-OECD: Workshop for countries of the ESCAP Region to review the new ILO-ECE Manual on

-Consumer Price Indices.
-June 2001

-OECD: 3rd joint ADB-OECD-ESCAP Workshop on Business Tendency Surveys for countries of the ESCAP region, November 2001.
+Eurostat: Working Group PARIS21, once a year in May .
+Eurostat: Specialised Task Forces and Seminars OECD: PARIS21 - Regional Workshops worldwide OECD: PARIS21 - Annual Consortium meeting, 4-5 October 2001 OECD: Workshop for countries of the ESCAP Region to review the new ILO-ECE Manual on Consumer Price Indices.
+June 2001 OECD: 3rd joint ADB-OECD-ESCAP Workshop on Business Tendency Surveys for countries of the ESCAP region, November 2001.

+CES/2001/34/Add.1 1.4 Relations with Countries outside the Region page 16